praveensripati/001-mcafee-aws-dev-workshop/README.md

     - Different ways of setting up an ECS and EKS Cluster in AWS
     - Creating a Docker Container with a static page
     - Registering the Container with AWS ECR
+    - Setting up an EKS Cluster with Fargate and deploy above container
+    - Setting up an ECS Cluster without Fargate and deploy above container

 - **Session 10**

-    - Setting up an EKS Cluster with Fargate and deploy above container
-    - Setting up an ECS Cluster without Fargate and deploy above containers
+    - Auto Scaling of EC2 instances
+    - Using Jumpbox/Bastion Box for connecting to EC2 instances
+    - Project
+        - Gathering Custom Metrics in the CloudWatch and creating DashBoards
+        - AutoScaling of the EC2 instances using the above Custom Metrics